NeonixRIT/CSEC-CYML-PROJ1/README.md

 To run the files, be in the root directory of the repo and pass the respective file names to the `python` or `python3` command, e.g.
 `python3 autoencoder.py`

+I have trained and saved my models used in `autoencoder.py` to the `./model` directory so that they can be loaded and tested, however, all code used to train is included.
+If this is not sufficient, you can train the models yourself by uncommenting my calls to the training functions.
+Note that the loss thresholds are not guarenteed to be reached on every run within 300 epochs.
+Around epoch 290, or sometimes before, loss spikes and decreases much slower.
+This is due to adjustments in the optimization algorithm after certain conditions are met.
+I was able to train both models within 10 minutes before optimizing my code.

+If you plan on training models to test rather than loading my pre-trained ones, I recommend lowing the learning rate to 0.001 or lower and following the instructions in the comment of NetFlowDataSet, and adjust the calls to the training functions to use the train_dataset instead of the train_dataloader.
+With this, uncommenting line 383 and commenting line 384 will use the GPU if available.

 # The Outlook
 The outlook for this assignment was to create a model that had similar performances to the ones tested in the provided paper.